gldeng/universe/formal_theory/formal_theory_golden_ratio_e_pi_unification_en.md

 This compression ratio manifests as the minimum value of entropy in quantum information systems.

+The exponential-logarithmic relationship $`π^φ = e^{φ \cdot \ln π}`$ further reveals an information-equivalent transformation under φ modulation, indicating that different encoding systems (based on π or based on e) can achieve lossless conversion under φ modulation.

 ### 2. Dimensional Structure Stability

 As a result of the interaction between e and π, the value of φ provides a stability point for the dimensional structure of the universe.
 The dimensional stability function: